Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Leslie "Pup" Fullerton: If you know more, please let us know.

-Teddie Palmer: After leaving the College Boys, Teddie formed a few of his own bands including the Trend and Rumble band.
+Teddie Palmer: After leaving the College Boys, Teddie formed a few of his own bands including the Trend and Rumble Band.
 Teddie retired from the road in the mid 80's, although his band at the time kept going as the TP Band and Teddie moved into management.
 Today, Teddie has relocated to the United Kingdom and runs Entertainments Unlimited where he manages the fortunes of a new generation of entertainers in Ireland and abroad.
 You can visit his site at www.ents-unltd.com to see more about what Teddie is up to these days.

 Joe Campbell - RIP: Joe's daughter, Ciara, wrote to tell us he sadly passed away in 1990.